PROJECTION OF SECTIONED SOLIDS AND

 surface into number of triangles and

-4. 4.4.Which method is used to develop transition
+transferring them into the development. - 4.4.Which method is used to develop transition

 pieces?